 Master's Degree in Social Work, Psychology, or other related field required.
+LMSW preferred.

 Strong written and verbal communication skills.

-Good problem solving skills and ability to manage multiple projects.
+Ability to manage multiple projects.

-Strong budget and fiscal skills.
+Strong budget and fiscal management skills.

 Strong computer skills and experience with Microsoft Word and Excel.
+Experience with AWARDS preferred.